pkutzner/xenorchestra_installer/README.md

 While the goal initially was to have a solution as close to XOA as possible, with the script came the ability and goal to automate the installation.
 This is a big deal for these scripts today, while providing an as near-match solution to XOA as possible.

+To keep XOCE up to date I recommend that anyone who's used this installation script or the sources installation to use this: https://github.com/Jarli01/xenorchestra_updater